. .

 M. Reed while leading the Fifth Mississippi."

-As the War slowed to a halt, Private Benjamin Tucker was killed at Atlanta, leaving a widow and two children.
-Private William Ball was finally discharged from service due to illness19.
-Henry Cole was released from Rock Island prison and returned to the Confederacy at Hospital No.9 at Richmond in March of 18656.
+19. The conflict continued for another year while Henry Cole remained in prison camp.
+He was released in March of 1865 from Rock Island prison and sent to Hospital No. 9 at Richmond6.
 Apparently, this route was the only rail line into the South that remained open.
-He was discharged and arrived home three days before Lee's surrender15.
+He was discharged from the Army and arrived home three days before Lee's surrender1.15

 A couple of years after the war, Henry married the widow Sarah Land Tucker.
 They raised the two Tucker children plus four of their own1.
 His name appeared on a list of veterans in a book for the Confederate Veterans Reunion of 1904 in Memphis, TN.
 He was admitted twice to the hospital at Confederate Soldiers' Home at Beauvoir, Miss.; once in 1914 and again in 1920.
 In 1920 he applied for his pension benefits while living with his daughter.
 On May 22, 1922, he again entered the Beauvoir hospital and died there on Aug.
 27, 192316.